artissist/logger/BREAKING_CHANGES.md

 # Breaking Changes and Migration Guide

-## Version 0.2.0 - Configuration and Emoji Unification
+## Version 0.2.0 - Smithy IDL Unification

 ### Overview

-This release introduces major unification improvements by extending the Smithy IDL to generate consistent configuration structures and emoji mappings across TypeScript and Python clients.
-While most core APIs remain backwards compatible, there are some important changes that may affect advanced usage patterns.
+This release introduces **major architectural changes** by migrating from hand-written types to **Smithy IDL-generated types** for complete consistency across TypeScript and Python clients.
+This is a foundational change that enables better type safety, cross-language compatibility, and future extensibility.

+**⚠️ IMPORTANT**: This is a **breaking change release** that affects type definitions, import paths, and some API signatures.
+While core logging functionality remains the same, **upgrade testing is strongly recommended**.

 ## 🚨 Breaking Changes